216: No Such Thing As A Lobster War

 I've got a fact about

-If anyone's up for that?
+dog mentality assessments.
+If anyone's anyone's up for that?
+Yes, please.

-Sorry, dog mentality assessments in Sweden.
+It's uh sorry, dog mentality assessments in Sweden.
+Oh, no, no.

-So they make a dog walk along a long path in some woods, and then
+And what it is, it's basically a haunted house for dogs.
+So they make a dog walk along a long path in some woods, and then as it ha as it walks along, they suddenly play a gunshot sound.

 They play the sound of a metal chain being creepily dragged along, and then suddenly a ghost appears.
+What?
+Is it a dog ghost?

-It's a person coming in a sheet with a plastic bucket on their head.
+No, it's a human ghost.
+It's a person covered in a sheet with a plastic bucket on their head.

 And they test how calm or aggressive the dog is.